Camilla Dufour Crosland

-Camilla Dufour Crosland (born Camilla Dufour Toulmin, also known as Mrs. Newton Crosland, 1812–1895) was an English writer of fiction, poetry, essays and sketches.
+Camilla Dufour Crosland (born Camilla Dufour Toulmin, 9 June 1812–16 February 1895) was an English writer of fiction, poetry, essays and sketches.
 She also translated some plays and poetry by Victor Hugo.

 Life

 She was born on 9 June 1812 at Aldermanbury, London, where her father, William Toulmin, practised as a solicitor; her grandfather, Dr William Toulmin, was a physician of repute.
 She was a precocious girl, who could read at the age of three and loved reading, although she lacked a systematic education.
 She had two half-brothers by her father's first marriage and a younger brother by his second.
 Her father, who had money troubles, died when Camilla was eight, and his widow and daughter were not provided for.

 Camilla Toulmin first appeared in print in 1838, with verse contributions to the Book of Beauty.
-She was also involved in editorial work, for the annuals The Keepsake, on behalf of Marguerite Power, and Friendship's Offering, as deputy to Leitch Ritchie.
+She was also involved in editorial work, for The New Monthly Belle Assemblée magazine, and the annuals The Keepsake, on behalf of Marguerite Power, and Friendship's Offering, as deputy to Leitch Ritchie.

 Crosland was acquainted with numerous literary women, who included Mary Cowden Clarke, Mary Howitt, Mary Russell Mitford, Geraldine Jewsbury, Catherine Crowe, Lady Blessington and Frances Browne.
 She was especially close to Dinah Mulock, later Craik, who acted as her bridesmaid on 22 July 1848, when she married Newton Crosland, a London wine merchant with literary and scientific tastes.
 Crosland and her husband became interested in spiritualism in 1854 and discussed it in 1857 with the Brownings in Italy.
+She was touring Europe with her sister-in-law Sophia Crosland and the heiress Maria Fussell.
+Fussell would pass all of the bills to Camilla to pay as she was trying to keep her fortune a secret.
+She failed and Fussell ended up marrying a fortune hunter.

 After living for nearly 38 years in Blackheath, Camilla Crosland moved in 1886 to 29 Ondine Road, East Dulwich, where she died on 16 February 1895.
 A memorial window has been placed to her memory in St Alban's Cathedral.